mrthankyou/eagle-owl/README.md

 ```

-This function accepts an instruction object.
+This function accepts an Instruction as the single argument.

 ### WIP - instruction_contains_direct_msg_sender_check(Instruction) -> Bool

 This function is used to determine whether msg.sender is strictly used in a require statement.
-For example, the following instruction passed into this function will return true:
+For example, the following Instruction passed into this function will return true:

 ```solidity
 require(msg.sender == owner);
 ```

-This function accepts an instruction object.
+This function accepts an Instruction as the single argument.

+## State Variables

+### get_state_variable_write_instructions(StateVariable) -> []Instruction

+This function is used to retrieve all Storage Write Instructions that write to a State Variable.

+This function accepts a State Variable as the single argument